 The term “network infrastructure” refers to all the different components that go into building a computer network.
 Hardware refers to the actual physical parts used in building a network.

-A network uses cables to connect the different devices (for a wired network) and junction boxes like routers, switches, and gateways.
+Network hardware uses cables to connect the different devices (for a wired network) and junction boxes like routers, switches, and gateways.
 Network address cards are usually part of the connecting device, although sometimes a terminal adapter might be necessary to connect.

-Software, unlike hardware, does not have any physical components but is compromised of programs that run on the hardware.
+Software, unlike hardware, does not have any physical components but is comprised of programs that run on the hardware.
 Software performs functions like testing a network, monitoring and controlling a network, and securing a network from intrusions and malware.
 The operating system needs to be compatible with the kind of network it is connected to.

-Also, networking infrastructure must take into account the many services that a network uses.
+Also, networking hardware and software infrastructure must take into account the many services that a network uses.
 Each computer on the network needs a unique identifier called an IP address, and network protocols help communicate on the network.
 Many different functions like email management, file transfers, and cloud services all use different protocols and communication methods, all of which must be compatible with the network.

 Computer systems communicate with each other and resources using network protocols.
 Most networks use multiple protocols.

 One of the most common, used with the internet and many other networks, is TCP/IP.
 Some of the other protocols are FTP for file transfers, HTTP for connecting to locations on the World Wide Web, and HTTPS which is a secure version of HTTP.

 A network is a system of interconnected links (connections) and nodes (devices).
 These links and nodes arrange in various topologies or a combination of the same.